 Another problem with the pricing of Supermetrics is that, even if you only want to use just a few of its features, you still have to pay the full price.

 All the features are bundled together.
 It doesn’t matter if you only want to use Supermetrics for just the custom JSON/CSV connector — you need to pay full price.

 You see, as flexible and effective Supermetrics is, the plethora of features it has is often too much for the little guy.
 Unless you’re a massive company that can make use of all the features, you’re throwing away a TON of money each time you pay for the subscription.

 It’d be like buying a smartphone and only ever using it for calls and texts — you’d be better off with something cheaper and more appropriate for the things you need to get done.

 And, truth be told, there are a ton of cheaper Supermetrics alternatives that you can choose from.

-Here are 5 cheaper Supermetrics alternatives to take a look at.
+Here are 5 cheaper Supermetrics alternatives to take a look at, starting with the best.

 Best for: Anyone who uses data with Google Sheets but needs the freedom to use whatever data sources they like

 Apipheny is a Google Sheets add-on that we developed as an alternative to Supermetrics for Google Sheets.
 The difference between Apipheny and Supermetrics is that it allows for so much more control and customizability.